 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

 You need to build business credit as a newly established company.
 If you haven’t found your business footing, credit card companies will consider your personal credit history to assess you as a borrower.
-So, before you apply for a business credit card, review your personal credit report and check your credit score (and remember that your score doesn’t show up on your credit report, so you will need to look elsewhere for it).
+So, before you apply for a business credit card, review your personal credit report and check your credit score (and remember that your score doesn’t show up on your credit report, so you’ll need to look elsewhere for it).

 While every business credit card approval will have different requirements, most require good to excellent credit for approval:

 There’s no one-size-fits-all approach when choosing a business credit card.
-Every business credit card has different rates, fees and perks you’ll want to investigate.
+Every business credit card has different rates, fees and perks you’ll want to research.
 Your choice will ultimately depend on your situation, financial goals, purchasing needs and industry-specific factors.
 You can weigh these considerations by asking:

 Remember that every business credit card offers something different.
 You should tailor your choice according to how your business operates and where you’ll use your card the most.

 The majority of business credit cards require a personal guarantee when you apply.
-A personal guarantee holds you responsible for any debt if your business cannot repay it.
+A personal guarantee holds you responsible for any debt if your business can’t repay it.
 This guarantee helps credit card companies mitigate risk when extending lines of credit.
-So, you should check for this requirement before applying.
+If your business fails, your business debts can put your personal assets at risk.

 You don’t need a large amount of revenue, a team of employees or even a full-time business to qualify for a business credit card.
 The process is similar to applying for a personal credit card, with a few differences.
 Here are the application requirements: